haileydennis/bechdel-analysis/README.md

 * Matplotlib

 ## Good-to-Knows
-* We will be deleting rows with missing values.
+* We will be deleting rows with missing values so long as there are very few.
+* We will be deleting columns with missing values so long as there are many missing.